forgxyz/expensifly/README.md

 [**try it out:**](https://expensifly.herokuapp.com)
 *un: testuser*
 *pw: banana4g*
+*give it a few seconds to load. using heroku's hobby level*

 ## todo
-### general
-- [ ] split out update month and refresh transactions
-- [caching](https://docs.djangoproject.com/en/3.0/topics/cache/) instead of session storage? pros/cons/best practice?
-  - **yes bc the way i have it set up currently does not refresh well**

-### record
-- [ ] option for money in
-  - record top line to have a view of cash flow
-- Always return an HttpResponseRedirect after successfully dealing with POST data.
-This prevents data from being posted twice if a user hits the Back button.
-- SO, if i shouldn't use render, how can i pass a message on submit?

-### view
-- [ ] filter month by category / dynamic table
-- [ ] portal with more in depth options
-  - comparison
-    - month to month
-    - YTD y-o-y
-- [ ] categories: list alpha and show to 2 decimals

 ### deployment
-- [ ] https
+- [ ] https?
 - [ ] security checklist - what do i need to know?

 ## other
 ### notes
 - #181a1b looked good as a dark bg for body

-### django questions / to look up
+- Always return an HttpResponseRedirect after successfully dealing with POST data.
+This prevents data from being posted twice if a user hits the Back button.

 ## done